Juan-Jones/ramem/exampleSite/content/blog/how-to-start-a-podcast.md

 ### 13. Build Your Podcast Brand

 Crafting a strong brand as a host of an audio show involves creating a cohesive identity that connects with your audience.
 Consistency across your recorded show artwork and social media presence is essential.
 Engage authentically, respond to comments, and foster a loyal following who advocates for your internet show.
-Dedicate time to [podcaster brand building](/blog/podcaster-brand-building/) – it's the cornerstone of long-term success in the podcasting realm.
+Dedicate time to brand building – it's the cornerstone of long-term success in the podcasting realm.

 ### 14. Record an Episode